bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Move FontsLoader from application level to Page component - 08/03/2025
+Removed FontsLoader access/usage from the editor/application level and integrated it solely into the Page component:
+1. Removed the call to FontsLoader.addFontLinksToHead() from the main() function in Editor.kt
+2. Added the import statement for FontsLoader in Page.kt
+3. Added FontsLoader initialization to Page.create() method
+4. Updated the class documentation to reflect that font loading is now handled by FontsLoader within the Page component

+This change improves the application's architecture by ensuring that font loading is handled at the page level rather than the application level.
+This means that fonts are only loaded when a page is created, which is more efficient and follows the principle of keeping component responsibilities focused.
+The Page component now fully manages font loading, which is a more appropriate location for this functionality than the application-level code.

+## Integrate FontsLoader into Page component - 08/02/2025
+Integrated the newly created FontsLoader into the Page component to ensure consistent font loading across the application:
+1. Removed the `addGoogleFonts()` method from the Page component
+2. Removed the call to `addGoogleFonts()` from the `create()` method
+3. Updated the class documentation to reflect that font loading is now handled by FontsLoader at the application level
+4. Removed unused imports (HTMLLinkElement)

+This change improves the application's architecture by centralizing font loading in the FontsLoader object, which is initialized at the application level in the `main()` function.
+This avoids duplicate font loading and ensures that all pages use the same optimized font loading approach.
+The Page component now focuses solely on its core responsibilities without handling font loading.

+## Implement FontsLoader for optimized font loading - 08/01/2025
+Implemented Task1 from TODOS.md by creating a FontsLoader object to optimize font loading and manage icon names:
+1. Created a new FontsLoader object in prisma.editor.css package that tracks icon names and provides methods for generating HTML link tags
+2. Implemented methods for Material Symbols, Lexend, and Roboto Flex fonts following best practices for the Google Font service
+3. Modified the Icon component to register icon names with the FontsLoader in the init block and when names change
+4. Updated the main function in Editor.kt to initialize the FontsLoader before the window loads
+5. Ensured alphabetical ordering of icon names for consistent font loading
+6. Omitted the optical size axis for Material Symbols as it can cause bugs when not auto-managed by the browser
+7. Added support for all variable fonts used in the project (Material Symbols, Lexend, Roboto Flex)

+This implementation optimizes font loading by only loading the specific icons that are used in the application, reducing initial load time and bandwidth usage.
+It also centralizes font loading logic in a single object, making it easier to maintain and update font loading across the application.

 ## Add active icon variant to Typography - 07/31/2025
 Added a new ICON variant to Typography.kt for selected/current semantic state:
 1. Created a new "active" variant for the ICON class that represents the selected/current state